qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 The Print Composer provides growing layout and printing capabilities.
 It allows you to add elements such as the |qg| map canvas, text labels, images, legends, scale bars, basic shapes, arrows, attribute tables and HTML frames.
-You can size, group, align and position each element and adjust the properties to create your layout.
+You can size, group, align, position and rotate each element and adjust the properties to create your layout.
 The layout can be printed or exported to image formats, PostScript, PDF or to SVG (export to SVG is not working properly with some recent Qt4 versions; you should try and check